Chris Duliban: Coaching career

 After some time in business and real estate, he became the head coach for Hyde Park Baptist High School in 1996.
 Over the next twelve seasons, he reached the playoffs nine times (four semi-finals and nine quarter-finals).

 In 1999, he was also the defensive coordinator for the Texas Terminators of the Indoor Professional Football League and took them to the Championship game.
 In 2001, he was named the head coach of the Austin Rockers in the National Indoor Football League.

 In 2007, he became the head coach for the CenTex Barracudas of the Intense Football League where he coached for 2 years, amassing a 10–18 record.
 In 2008 he led the team to their first and only playoff win before the league went defunct.
 In 2009, he was named the head coach for the inaugural season of the Austin Turfcats in the Southern Indoor Football League.
-The team went 10-3 in their first year, finishing in 2nd during the regular season and advancing to the League Champtionship President's Cup Game, which they lost to Louisiana.
-In their 2nd season, they went 2-12, failed to make the playoffs and then folded at the end of the season.
+The team went 10–3 in their first year, finishing in 2nd during the regular season and advancing to the League Championship President's Cup Game, which they lost to Louisiana.
+In their 2nd season, they went 2–12, failed to make the playoffs and then folded at the end of the season.

 He left coaching in 2010 and went into financial management.